MayaraBertanhe/CDV-Sapucaia/README.md

 Repository Contents

-host_assemblies/
+host_mitochondrial_analises/

-FASTA file containing the five mitochondrial genes assembled from the study specimens.
+FASTA files containing the alignment of the five mitochondrial genes assembled from the study specimens and the entires dataset.
+ML trees generated for each gene and the tree of concatenated data.

 phylogeny/

 ML/ — Trimmed alignment in FASTA format, IQ-TREE log file, and resulting tree file.

-BEAST/ — BEAST XML files and log files for both strict and relaxed molecular-clock analyses, including traits and general logs.
+BEAST/ — BEAST XML files and log files for strict molecular-clock analyses, including traits and general logs.
 Also includes the combined strict-clock trees and log file used for the TreeAnnotator analysis.

 structural_modelling/